The Creation of Woman

 So, triangular numbers mark a major divine intervention upon significant people (or groups) in the Bible!
 Why would God do this?
 Well, the Lord wants to catch the attention of believers who are ‘seeking’.
 He wants them to observe His mathematical signature within His word and it is remarkable how these biblical numbers underpin prophetic truth.

 More has been discovered and the Lord’s mathematical signature does not stop with triangular numbers.
-A more sophisticated and detailed pattern has been discovered which maps the progression of the major ‘groups’ (listed above) to biblical fulfilment.
-This pattern is called the prime-fulfilment pattern and contains four numbers for each ‘group’ including a ‘theme’, a ‘prime’, a ‘triangular’ and a ‘pyramid’ (tetrahedral) number.
-Each of the discovered prime-fulfilment patterns are discussed in detail in the audio studies.
+Incrementally, over a period of four years (from 2015 to 2019), Jonathan Hill discovered a more sophisticated and detailed pattern which mapped the progression of the major ‘groups’ (listed above) through to a biblical ‘fulfilment’.
+Jonathan called this pattern the prime-fulfilment pattern and it contains four numbers for each ‘group’ including a ‘theme’, a ‘prime’, a ‘triangular’ and a ‘pyramid’ (tetrahedral) number.
+Each of the prime-fulfilment patterns, discovered (in the Bible) to date, are discussed in detail in the audio studies.

-As a final thought, consider the following detail of the original Hebrew of the creation verses for Eve.
+As a final thought, let us revisit the original Hebrew of the creation verses for Eve.

 Genesis 2:21-23 And the Lord God caused a deep sleep to fall on Adam, and he slept; and He took one of his ribs and closed up the flesh in its place.
 Then the rib which the Lord God had taken from man, He made into a woman, and He brought her to the man.
 And Adam said: “This is now bone of my bones and flesh of my flesh; she shall be called woman, because she was taken out of man.”

-The ‘creation of Eve’, which was typical of the spiritual regeneration of all believers is captured through the triangular number ‘351’ and its reflective symmetry of ‘153’ (the number of the ‘completed church’).
+The ‘creation of Eve’, which was typical of ‘the spiritual regeneration of all believers’ is captured in the triangular number ‘351’ and its reflective symmetry of ‘153’ (the number of the ‘completed church’).

 John 17:20-26 “I do not pray for these alone, but also for those who will believe in Me through their word; that they all may be one, as You, Father, are in Me, and I in You; that they also may be one in Us, that the world may believe that You sent Me.
 And the glory which You gave Me I have given them, that they may be one just as We are one: I in them, and You in Me; that they may be made perfect in one, and that the world may know that You have sent Me, and have loved them as You have loved Me.
 “Father, I desire that they also whom You gave Me may be with Me where I am, that they may behold My glory which You have given Me; for You loved Me before the foundation of the world.
 O righteous Father!
 The world has not known You, but I have known You; and these have known that You sent Me.
 And I have declared to them Your name, and will declare it, that the love with which You loved Me may be in them, and I in them.”